Hobstarr/adversarial_ai_attack_workshop/README.md

 There are many ways to affect the availability of a model, but we want to affect the integrity by reducing it's efficacy, or confidence in it's predictions.

 ### What is an adversarial example?
 An adversarial example is an example that has been editted, so that X + delta is classified in a different way than X, with some small delta.
-(There are other ways where this isn't exactly true, but this is generally true)
+(There are other ways where this isn't exactly true, but this is generally true).

 How does gradient tape work?
 Simple functions - that we know